Comp S.A.

 - Defense sector digitization and NATO interoperability requirements

-- Implementation of NIS2 directive for critical infrastructure cybersecurity.
+- Implementation of European NIS2 directive for critical infrastructure cybersecurity.
+Significantly expands the number of public and selected private entities required to invest in cybersecurity.
 Pending president's signature.

 - Fiscal cash register replacement cycle (6-7 year lifecycle)